|

 but there is one long-standing and

-well-regulated experience you can
+well-regulated parrot-feeding experience

 - simply